Veiled Chameleon Care Summary

 You’ll notice there are no daytime mistings.
 Although this is common in chameleon husbandry I am transitioning my mistings to the sleep hours.
 Chameleons have been consistent in their communicating that they do not like being sprayed.
 I have given up deciding I know what is best for them and started to listen to them.
 The morning dew and the afternoon dripper provide the necessary hydration in a natural way.
 With those provided there just isn’t a need to force them into a shower in the middle of the day.

+Plants.
 Veiled Chameleons are one of the few chameleon species that are known to graze on their cage plants.
 In the wild, their food, as babies, is reported to consist of caterpillars and soft food items.
-The plant matter is used as roughage to help the digesting mass through the system.
-As this is during the wet season there is no reason to need to eat plants for moisture and insects are plentiful so there is no nutrition known that they need from these plants.
+The plant matter is used as roughage to help the mass move through the digestive system.
+One common hypothesis is that Veiled Chameleons get moisture from the leaves.
+This does not make logical sense as Veiled Chameleons are alive only during the wet season.
+There is no reason to need to eat plants for moisture.
+As far as getting nutrients from the plant matter, insects are plentiful so there is no nutrition that we know of that they need from these plants.
+So the roughage explanation is the most likely of our proposed reasons for Veiled Chameleons to eat plant matter.
 In your cage you may find your pothos or umbrella plant having a triangle bite taken out of it.
 This is normal and not dangerous.
 Though do not offer fruits.
 Even though Veiled Chameleons will eat greens and fruits they are not necessary to feed.
 Especially avoid feeding fruit which is filled with sugars.

 Do not take the measure of what a Veiled Chameleon will eat to equal what is good for them.
 They will eat just about anything – even things that are not food.
 They are an eat first, ask questions later type animal.